Ferdinand Lassalle: Political agitation and the ADAV

 During this period, Lassalle's hostility to liberalism brought him into a series of confidential meetings and correspondence with Otto von Bismarck, the Prussian Minister President.
 The first meeting, at Bismarck's invitation, took place in May 1863.
 Bismarck sought to use the new workers' movement to crush liberal opposition.
 Lassalle hoped to persuade Bismarck to introduce universal suffrage, believing it would benefit both the Crown and the workers against the bourgeoisie.
 He even suggested that the working class might support a "social dictatorship" by the Crown against bourgeois society.
-According to one view, Lassalle in his final months abandoned his revolutionary socialist goals in favour of trying to win concessions from the government, opting for "the simpler and rapider method of converting Bismarck and the Prussian Ministry".
 The exact nature of their discussions remained secret, but Lassalle's overtures to the conservative state and his nationalist sentiments were viewed with deep suspicion by Marx and other socialists.
 His relationship with Marx finally broke down completely in November 1862 over a misunderstanding about a loan.

 Lassalle continued his agitation throughout 1863 and 1864, delivering powerful speeches, notably at Frankfurt and Ronsdorf.
 His pamphlet Herr Bastiat-Schulze von Delitzsch, the Economic Julian, Or Capital and Labour (1864) was a polemical attack on Schulze-Delitzsch that also, paradoxically, did much to popularise Marxian concepts of capital and labour and prepare the German movement for the reception of Marxism.
 He faced ongoing legal battles; he was convicted for The Workers' Programme (sentence commuted to a fine) and later for his Ronsdorf speech (sentenced to imprisonment, pending appeal).
 At his trial for high treason in March 1864, Lassalle publicly predicted that Bismarck would "play the part of Robert Peel" and grant universal suffrage within a year.
 In June 1864, before leaving Berlin, Lassalle told his followers that the party must regard the bourgeoisie as "the only enemy" and be prepared to ally with the monarchy if necessary.
+According to one view, Lassalle in his final months abandoned his revolutionary socialist goals in favour of trying to win concessions from the government, opting for "the simpler and rapider method of converting Bismarck and the Prussian Ministry".